yhgon/WaveGrad/README.md

 ```

 ### 2. Install requirements
-use custom build docker images `docker pull hryu/pytorch:20.08-3 ` which based on nvcr.io/nvidia/pytorch:20.08-py3 with torchaudio,matplotlib=3.2.2 and sox.
+use custom build docker images `docker pull hryu/pytorch:20.08-3 ` which based on `nvcr.io/nvidia/pytorch:20.08-py3` with `torchaudio`, `matplotlib=3.2.2` and `sox`.

-exact dockerfile for `Dockerfile.waveglow` is below
+exact dockerfile for `Dockerfile.wavegrad` is below
 ```
 FROM nvcr.io/nvidia/pytorch:20.08-py3
 RUN apt-get update